Describing Amoebas: Introduction

 \section{Introduction}

 Hilbert's basis theorem implies that an algebraic variety is the intersection of finitely many hypersurfaces.
 A tropical variety is the intersection of finitely many tropical hypersurfaces~\cite{BJSST,HT}.
-These results are important algorithmically, for they allow classical and tropical varieties to be represented and manipulated on a computer.
+These results not only provide a finite description of classical and tropical varieties, but they are important algorithmically, for they allow these varieties to be represented and manipulated on a computer.
 Amoebas and coamoebas are other objects from tropical geometry that are intermediate between classical and tropical varieties, but less is known about how they may be represented.

 The amoeba of a subvariety $V$ of a torus $(\CC^\times)^n$ is its image under the logarithmic moment map $(\CC^\times)^n\to\RR^n$~\cite[Ch.~6]{GKZ}.
 The coamoeba is the set of arguments in $V$.
 An early study of amoebas~\cite{Th02} discussed their computation.
 Purbhoo~\cite{Purbhoo} showed that the amoeba of a variety $V$ is the intersection of amoebas of all hypersurfaces containing $V$ and that points in the complement of its amoeba are witnessed by certain lopsided polynomials in its ideal.
 This led to further work on approximating amoebas~\cite{TdW}.
-Schroeter and de Wolff~\cite{SdW} showed that the amoeba of a point is the intersection of finitely many hypersurface amoebas, and Nisse~\cite{Nisse} extended this finiteness to any zero-dimensional variety.
+Schroeter and de Wolff~\cite{SdW}, and then Nisse~\cite{Nisse} showed that the amoeba of zero-dimensional variety is an intersection of finitely many hypersurface amoebas.
+More interestingly, Goucha and Gouveia~\cite{GG} showed that the amoeba of the variety of $m\times n$ matrices of rank less than $\min\{m,n\}$ is the (finite) intersection of the hypersurface amoebas given by the maximal minors.

 A subvariety of the torus has a finite amoeba basis if its amoeba is the intersection of finitely many hypersurface amoebas.
 This property is preserved under finite union.
-We show that a complete intersection of polynomials whose Newton polytopes are affinely independent has a finite amoeba basis and conjecture that finite unions of such varieties are the only varieties having a finite amoeba basis.
-In support of this conjecture, we show that if a subvariety $V\subset(\CC^\times)^n$ has an amoeba of dimension less than $n$ and a finite amoeba basis, then each component of $V$ lies in some translated subtorus.
+We show that a complete intersection of polynomials whose Newton polytopes are affinely independent has a finite amoeba basis.
+Despite this and the results in~\cite{GG,Nisse,SdW}, we expect it is rare for a variety to have a finite amoeba basis.
+Indeed, we show that if a subvariety $V\subset(\CC^\times)^n$ has an amoeba of dimension less than $n$ and a finite amoeba basis, then each component of $V$ lies in some translated subtorus.